mattfenwick/Beagle/docs/parser.md

     CLOSE:          ')'

-Also, comments are indicated by `;` (when not in a token) and extend to the end of the line.
+Also, comments are indicated by `;` (when not in a string) and extend to the end of the line.
 **I don't know how to represent comments in formal grammars.**